gesaretto/writing_london/paper/voyage_draft.md

 > The literary dispute between old fables and new adventures is thus transformed into a commercial exchange, based on quantity and measurable worth.
 This monetization must have resonated with Ben Jonson's constant concerns about the "unprecedented importance [_of_] coins," and about the problematic "correspondence between an object and its [monetary] value" [@Burlison2010, 285] - especially at the time of completing his collection of epigrams.
 Before its definitive publication in the _Works_ of 1616, the series was "licensed for issue in 1612 as a self-contained volume" [@Miles1990, 170], a project which was never concretized.
 Nevertheless, the expectation of a published product must have been troubling for Jonson, who was probably still wavering between his affection for "the notion of coterie poetry and manuscript circulation" and the inevitable "lure of print" [@Donaldson2000, 123].
 His poems, which he considered "more important than anything he had written for performance" [@Miles1990, 169], would leave the privileged space of literary circles to become another of the many "consumer goods that could never be deemed essential for life" [@Thirsk1978, 78].
 The negotiations that give shape to the microorganism of _The Famous Voyage_ mirror the major financial concerns surrounding the public circulation of his works and his identity.

 - Do not forget:

 	- _here we need Bruster_: we need to work on him, to expand our understanding of him and so on;

+		- Bruster talks about "the process of commodity evaluation" - the process of commodity evaluation has become crucial for your work;

 	- the __famous__ voyage - why this adjective?
 It would be useful to emphasize how, in the end, the poem is a reflection on a literary practice.

 - - -